forcedotcom/commerce-extensibility/README.md

 ## Tax Calculator

 The sample code for Tax Calculator includes an Apex class (in `TaxCalculatorSample.apxc`) that calls an external service to retrieve tax information and then save those taxes in `CartTaxes` in `CartItems` and `CartItemAdjustments`.

+## Tax Service

+The sample code for Tax Service includes an Apex class (in `TaxServiceSample.apxc`) that calls an external service to retrieve tax calculation data and then saves that in the `CalculateTaxesResponseLineItem` list.

 ## Error Handling